braaAwni/braaAwni/README.md

 ### 🙏 About Me
+<br> -->
-I’m a graduate 👨🏻‍🎓 of Computer Engineering and got a Bachelor's degree in Computer Engineering.
-I work as a frontEnd and backEnd web developer (FullStack Web Developer).
+I hope to become a full stack engineer , I’m a graduate 👨🏻‍🎓 of Computer Engineering and got a Bachelor's degree in Computer Engineering.
+Iam in a training At [Gaza Sky Geeks](https://github.com/gazaskygeeks) as a code Academy graduated student .

 ---